Dr Adrienn Almásy-Martin

-From 2014 to 2016.
-I worked on the Montpellier-based research project, Vocabulaire de l’Égyptien Ancien (VégA), which is developing an online Ancient Egyptian dictionary (in French, English and Arabic).
+I worked on the Montpellier based research project, Vocabulaire de l’Égyptien Ancien (VégA), the objective of which was to create an online Ancient Egyptian dictionary (in French, English and Arabic).

 Between 2017 and 2019 I worked at the British Museum, as curator of Late Antique Egypt and curator of Egyptian Written Culture at the Department of Egypt and Sudan.

 I attended several excavations in Egypt to study Egyptian and Greek epigraphical material in the Eastern Desert, Thebes and Gebel el-Silsila.

 Research interests: My main areas of research are in Demotic and Greek documentary and Demotic funerary texts from the Ptolemaic and Roman periods.
 In addition to my work for LGPN on Egyptian and Greek onomastics, I am working on the extensive unpublished Demotic and Greek mummy label collection of the Louvre and graffiti and ostraca from Gebel el-Silsila, as well as Greek funerary material kept in the British Museum.

 Full Publications: Dr A. Almásy-Martin Full list of Publications February 2023